Meilyn/Projet-Main-Eventer/README.md

 ## Projet

 We are a new startup of web development and we found our first customer.
+We need to reproduce the mock up below.

 ## Mock Up